Embedding a card form

 Note

 Be aware the profile ID is not your API key.
 Your API key is private and should never be used in a browser context.
-The profile ID starts with pfl_, where as API keys start with live_ or test_.
+The profile ID starts with pfl_,where as API keys start with live_or test_.

-Create and mount Mollie Components
+Create and mount the card form

 After initialising the Mollie object, you can start to consume the shopper’s data.
 There are two ways to do this:

-Option 1: Card component
+Option 1: Card form

-The card component is a collection of all mandatory fields needed to create an embedded card form.
-With this component, you can abstract your implementation from the DOM.
+The card form is a collection of all mandatory fields needed to accept a card payment.
+With this option, you can abstract your implementation from the DOM.
 This makes it easier to implement while covering most use cases.
-You can create the card component using the mollie.createComponent(type[, options]) and mount it in your checkout using the component.mount(targetElement).
+You can create the card form using the mollie.createComponent(type[, options]) and mount it in your checkout using the cardForm.mount(targetElement).

 <form>